10 days of horror: The killings that stunned small-town Pennsylvania

 Dinardo uses the backhoe to pick up Meo and Sturgis and put their bodies in the same metal tank where he earlier had placed Finocchiaro's body.
 He pours gasoline into the metal tank and lights it, a complaint states.

 Dinardo and Kratz then leave the farm without burying the burned bodies of the three men.

-Back in Middletown Township, Bonie Finocchiaro contacts the Middletown Township Police Department to report her son missing, as he did not show up for work that evening.
+Later that evening, after Finocchiaro fails to show up for work, his mother Bonie Finocchiaro reports him missing to the Middletown Township Police Department.

 Day 4

 Meo and Sturgis fail to show up for work at their construction job.
-Worried, Melissa Fretanduno-Meo contacts the Plumstead Township Police Department and reports her son missing.
+Worried, Melissa Fretanduno-Meo contacts the Plumstead Township Police Department to report her son missing.

 In the afternoon, Dinardo and Kratz return to the farm and use the backhoe to dig a 12.5-foot-deep hole -- about 1/2-mile away from Patrick's grave -- and bury the "pig roaster" containing the charred bodies of Finocchiaro, Meo and Sturgis, the complaint states.